Monarchy of Belgium: Royal Household

 The Intendant of the King's Civil List is responsible for managing the material, financial and human resources of the King's Household.
 He is assisted by the Commandant of the Royal Palaces, the Treasurer of the King's Civil List and the Civil List Adviser.
 The Intendant of the Civil List also advises the King in the field of energy, sciences and culture and administers the King's hunting rights.
 The Commandant of the Royal Palaces is mainly in charge, in close cooperation with the Chief of Protocol, of the logistic support of activities and the maintenance and cleaning of the Palaces, Castles and Residences.
 He is also Director of the Royal Hunts.

 The Chief of Protocol is charged with organising the public engagements of the King and the Queen, such as audiences, receptions and official banquets at the Palace, as well as formal activities outside of the Palace.
 He is assisted by the Queen's Secretary, who is mainly responsible for proposing and preparing the Queen's audiences and visits.

 The Head of the Department for Economic, Social and Cultural Affairs advises the King in the economic, social and cultural fields.
 He is also responsible for providing coordination between the various Households and Services and for organising and minuting the meetings of the Steering Committee.
 The Head of the Department for Foreign Relations informs the King of developments in international policy, assists the King from a diplomatic viewpoint on royal visits abroad and prepares the King's audiences in the international field.
 He is also responsible for maintaining contacts with foreign diplomatic missions.
-The Head of the Department of Petitions is charged with processing petitions and requests for social aid addressed the King, the Queen or other members of the royal family.
+The Head of the Department of Petitions is charged with processing petitions and requests for social aid addressed to the King, the Queen or other members of the royal family.
 He is also responsible for the analysis and coordination of royal favours and activities relating to jubilees, and advises the King in the fields for which he is responsible.

 For the personal protection of the King and the royal family, as well as for the surveillance of the royal estates, the Belgian Federal Police at all times provides a security detail to the Royal Palace, commanded by a chief police commissioner.
 The other members of the royal family have a service at their disposal.